-White kitchen cabinets are kind of like classic cars, they never go out of style.
-Simply scroll through your Instagram feed, and you'll see a parade of bright, airy kitchens, all outfitted with gorgeous ivory-hued cabinetry.
-And we love seeing the different ways people are making their kitchens stand out from the alabaster crowd.
-For your consideration, here are 12 attention-grabbing white kitchen cabinet ideas that will make your culinary space pop.
+White kitchen cabinets are kind of like classic cars: They never go out of style.
+Simply scroll through your Instagram feed and you'll see a parade of bright, airy designs, all outfitted with gorgeous ivory-hued cabinetry.
+We love seeing the different ways homeowners are making their cook spaces stand out from the alabaster crowd.

 Video of the Day

-Consider installing glass door fronts in your upper cabinets to mix up the look of your white cabinetry — and proudly display your beloved kitchen must-haves.
-The glass-front cabinets in this kitchen designed by the team at Lindye Galloway Studio + Shop, the glass inserts add a note of sophistication and keep the wall of cabinetry from feeling too heavy by opening them up and reflecting the light.
+Consider glass doors on your upper cabinets to mix up the look of your white cabinetry — and proudly display your beloved culinary must-haves.
+In this kitchen designed by the team at Lindye Galloway Studio + Shop, the glass inserts add a note of sophistication and keep the wall of cabinetry from feeling too heavy by opening them up and reflecting the light.

 8. Match your hardware to your backsplash.

-If you really want to get creative and craft a cohesive look, you can match the pulls on your white cabinets to a hue in your backsplash.
-Shea from Studio McGee did just that and created consistency in this kitchen with gold cabinet pulls that seamlessly match the gold grout in the subway tile backsplash.
+If you really want to get creative and craft a cohesive look, match the hardware on your white cabinets to the backsplash tile.
+Shea from Studio McGee shows us how it's done in this kitchen with brass cabinet pulls that seamlessly match the metallic grout used in the subway tile backsplash.

 9. Go with a streamlined, integrated design.